 The Plan Area is located in the Western Placer Unified School District (WPUSD).
-At the time of Specific Plan preparation, the District operated 7 elementary schools (Grades K-5), 2 middle schools (Grades 6-8) and 2 high schools (Grades 9-12 & 10-12 Continuation High School).
+At the time of Specific Plan preparation, the District serves the following: 7 elementary schools (Grades K-5), 2 middle schools (Grades 6-8) and 2 high schools (Grades 9-12 & 10-12 Continuation High School).
 In addition, the Lincoln High School Farm (LHF) is located within the Plan Area along the western boundary.
-The LHF parcel is designated as Ag Preserve (VOSA).
+The LHF parcel is designated as Ag Preserve (VOSA) due to the presence of a conservation easement addressing the use of a portion of the property.